FameILY/CodeIQ_Extention/README.md

-# vsinsights README
+# codeiq README

-This is the README for your extension "vsinsights".
+This is the README for your extension "codeiq".
 After writing up a brief description, we recommend including the following sections.

 ## Features